cengique/drosophila-aCC-L3-motoneuron-model/neuron-model/tutorial-python-neuron/RecordingCellCompartmentVoltageValues.md

 The `h` variable will be our HocObject.
 It allows python to interface with hoc. ([Using the h variable](https://www.neuron.yale.edu/neuron/static/py_doc/programming/python.html#python-accessing-hoc) )

+It is important to note that all of these commands are executed in python script.
+If you would like to view the NEURON's interface, type the following command into a python script:

+`from neuorn import gui`

+Next, click the RUN tab, followed by Run Module to launch the NEURON interface.

 After importing our HocObject we then need to load important files in hoc using the following lines of code:

 ```python